Product Strategy in Rocket League

 1. Focus on defensive positioning above all else

-Since we do not have the dexterity of gamers with more real-time experience and playing on a Switch we have opted to focus on defense.
+Since we do not have the dexterity of gamers with more real-time experience playing on a Switch, we have opted to focus on defense.

-By focusing on defense we are allowing our opponents to occupy our half of the field most of the game.
-As they fail to score for longer periods of time, most opponents sacrifice positioning to be more aggressive.
-This aggressiveness causes more mistakes and we need to capitalize on those mistakes.
+Focusing on defense allows our opponents to have more possession of the ball.
+As they fail to score for extended periods, most opponents sacrifice positioning to be more aggressive.
+This aggressiveness causes more mistakes, and we need to capitalize on those mistakes.

-This guiding policy helps us focus the little practice time we have.
-When practicing offensive skills we prioritize hitting long balls from our defensive end correctly over trying closer range precision shots.
+This guiding policy helps us keep our practice time focused.
+When practicing offensive skills, we prioritize hitting long balls from our defensive end correctly over trying closer-range precision shots.

-Ariels are seen as very important to Rocket League players, but also require very precise joystick position and
+Aerials are seen as very important to Rocket League players.
+However, they also require precise joystick position and movement, which we aren't good at.

 Making strategy useful

 Guiding policies make decision-making easier.
-By clearly defining the policies we are using while playing Rocket League, when
+By clearly defining the policies we use while playing Rocket League, quick decisions become easier.

-Question: The ball is in the air (would require an aerial to reach) not in a threatening position.
-What should I do.
-Answer: Do not challenge the aerial.
-Position yourself well to react to a hit by the opponent.
+Question: The ball is in the air (would require an aerial to reach), not in a threatening position.
+What should I do?

 Final thoughts

-Defining this strategy and discussing it with my brother has helped us rank up in Rocket League even though we lack a lot of the flashy moves of our opponent.
-Strategy lays out where to focus (and where not to focus).
+Defining this strategy and discussing it with my brother has helped us rank up in Rocket League even though we lack many of our opponent's flashy moves.
+The strategy lays out where to focus (and where not to focus).
 Having a clear strategy helps us compete with much more skilled competitors and makes the game more fun.